Francissundarraj/Gourmet-Gallery/README.md

 # Gourmet-Gallery
-A beautifully designed website that showcases our restaurant’s delectable offerings.
+A beautifully designed website that showcases the restaurant’s delectable offerings.